Photo of a clapping audience at a concert in the Carne Foyer on a sunny afternoon at The Royal Welsh College of Music and Drame

 With this year’s conference title taken from Ornette Colman’s third album – TOMORROW IS THE QUESTION – the 2025 JPN Conference focus will continue to look to the future seeking to address both current issues facing grassroots jazz promoters, artists and venues, and wider concerns linked to worldwide rapid technological developments providing both opportunities and challenges.

-JPN will also launch a year-long development scheme at the event called ‘Routes into Jazz’ famed at under-35 professionals keen to cultivate a career promoting and developing jazz; pilot schemes will be run in Scotland and England during 2025-2026.
+JPN will also launch a year-long development scheme at the event called ‘Routes into Jazz’ aimed at under-35 professionals keen to cultivate a career promoting and developing jazz; pilot schemes will be run in Scotland and England during 2025-2026.

 1:1 networking opportunities throughout the conference will enable those all-important connections with others attending, plus as a chance to meet funders from across the UK/Ireland and key figures from other music networks and industry organisations.